varalakshmi68/CAN-BASED-VEHICLE-SAFETY-MONITORING-SYSTEM/README.md

 - **Indicator Node** — Listens for CAN messages from the Main Node and drives the vehicle's LED turn indicators accordingly.
 - **Reverse Alert Node** — Reads distance data from an ultrasonic sensor and reports proximity status to the Main Node over CAN.

-## ✨ Features
+### ⭐ Features

-- Real-time engine temperature monitoring (DS18B20) displayed on LCD
+- 🌡️ Real-time engine temperature monitoring
-- Indicator (turn signal) control via external switch interrupts
-- Forward / Reverse mode switching via a dedicated mode switch
-- Reverse parking assist using ultrasonic distance sensing (HC-SR05)
-- Buzzer/LED alert when an obstacle is detected in reverse mode
-- Multi-node communication using the CAN protocol
+- 📡 CAN-based multi-node communication
+- 💡 Automatic indicator control
+- 📏 Reverse obstacle detection
+- 🚨 Safety alert generation
+- 🔄 Forward/Reverse operating modes
+- 📺 LCD-based information display
+- ⚡ External interrupt handling

 ## 🗺️ System Architecture

 The system uses three LPC2129 nodes connected on a shared CAN bus (CANH/CANL with termination resistors at each end).